 Chi Chi Rodriguez Youth Foundation, Inc. Statement of Mission

 The target group for Academy’s activities is children ranging in ages from 5 to 17.
-We currently serve more than 2,200 children in our programs.
-Ninety five (95) of those are students that attend the Chi Chi Academy, a privately supported public school in partnership with the Pinellas County School Board for students who have been identified as at risk of dropping out of school.
+We currently serve more than 3,600 children in our programs.
+Up to ninety (90) of those are students that attend the Chi Chi Academy, a privately supported public school in partnership with the Pinellas County School Board for students who have been identified as at risk of dropping out of school.

-Underperforming student candidates are typically identified and referred to the Academy by Pinellas County School District guidance counselors, teachers and principals.
-Students mostly live north of Ulmerton Road to Tarpon Springs.
+Underperforming student candidates are typically identified and referred to the Academy by Pinellas County School District guidance counselors.
+Students mostly live north of Ulmerton Road in Largo to Tarpon Springs.

-To be accepted into the program, the children must meet two or more of the following requirements: (1) have poor grades; (2) perform below state expectations on standardized testing (3) be socially withdrawn; (3) have poor school attendance; (4) from a single parent home; (5) on some form of government assistance.
+To be accepted into the program, a child must meet two or more of the following requirements: (1) have poor grades; (2) perform below state expectations on standardized testing; (3) be socially withdrawn; (4) have poor school attendance; (5) from a single parent home; (6) on some form of government assistance.